fau-advanced-separations/CADET-Process/docs/source/user_guide/optimization/problem.md

 )
 one[0].metrics
 ```

+The {ref}`optimizer_guide` documents the further accessors a `Population` exposes on optimization results, including the flat `f`/`g` projections, the constraint-violation matrices, and the feasibility filters.

 ```{note}
 Metric names on a bare `MetricSpace` are always explicit, unlike `OptimizationProblem.add_objective`/`add_evaluator`, which derive a default name from the callable and sanitize it into a valid Python identifier (a bare `lambda` becomes `_lambda_`).